-Now, think about carrying all of this around on a daily basis; you may end up seeking some form of relief as well.
+Now, think about carrying all of this around daily; you may end up seeking some form of relief as well.
 That person who carries these bags into recovery may feel they are at a disadvantage when it comes to being successful or attempting to create space for long-term recovery.

-This tends to create an obstacle to hearing the clear message and being able to actually apply the concepts.
+This tends to create an obstacle to hearing the precise message and applying the concepts.

 We Add to their Emotional Baggage with Judgement

-*They’re trying to do this on their own terms.
+* They’re trying to do this on their terms.

-When we pass judgement, we create more baggage for the person to carry around.
-The New Comer is supposed to be the most important person, so why would we add more baggage to their already cluttered life.
+When we pass judgment, we create more baggage for the person to carry around.
+The New Comer is supposed to be the most important person, so why would we add more bags to their already cluttered life.
 This is not to say this happens consistently or across the board, but we must acknowledge and bring awareness to this when it does occur.

 We Can’t Just Say the Words But Live the Words

-Power is in numbers.
-Meaning that we as a group are powerful and the group’s messages are significant, especially for the New Comer.
+Power is in numbers, which means that we are powerful, and the group’s messages are significant, especially for the New Comer.
 As a group of people, we are very resourceful and full of knowledge.
-Not that we are all experts when it comes to helping people address issues of trauma, low self-esteem, grief/loss, etc. However, collectively we have the means to point people in the proper direction to discuss some of their underlying issues.
+Not that we are all experts when it comes to helping people address trauma, low self-esteem, grief/loss, etc. However, collectively, we can point people in the proper direction to discuss some of their underlying issues.

-The concepts that many of us are aware of and the ones that have been memorized must actually be put into activation; not just directed towards the struggling person, they must be applied to ourselves as well.
+The concepts that many of us are aware of and those memorized must be put into action, not just directed towards the struggling person; they must be applied to ourselves as well.

-Being able to be compassionate and caring to someone struggling could make a difference in a person living or dying.
+Being compassionate and caring to someone struggling could make a difference in a person living or dying.

 Help with the Unpacking

-Recovery is a beautiful process that has brought many people back to life; meaning they are living now, not just existing.
-Being able to give help to the person carrying all that emotional baggage is helpful to our recovery, too.
+Recovery is a beautiful process that has brought many people back to life, meaning they live now, not just exist.
+Being able to help the person carrying all that emotional baggage is helpful to our recovery, too.

-We don’t take the bags and carry them for the person because that would hinder our own forward progress.
+We don’t take the bags and carry them for the person because that hinders our progress.
 We use the group and access the available resources to aid us.

-Some of us still have a couple of bags that we are still dealing with on your own.
-There are bags that may linger for years due to the nature of the issue or the damage our actions caused.
+Some of us still have a couple of bags that we are still dealing with on our own.
+Some bags may linger for years due to the nature of the issue or the damage our actions caused.

 However, we must keep those bags at the forefront and not neglect our responsibility in addressing what’s enclosed.
 As we move forward in recovery, we become more open, informed, committed, sincere and resilient.
 These are things that can create more space for long-term recovery.

-Remaining open to suggestions and following them are critical.
-Many people may hold on to the old ways of thinking when it comes to recovery; just don’t use and go to meetings is all you need to know.
+Remaining open to suggestions and following them is critical.
+Many people may hold on to the old ways of thinking regarding recovery; don’t use and go to meetings is all you need to know.

-However, our society and practices have evolved in so many ways; of course the original literature is valid and will never be disputed.
-Our train of thought and ways of doing things to reach more people should take an outside the box approach.
+However, our society and practices have evolved in so many ways; the original literature is valid and will never be disputed.
+Our train of thought and ways of doing things to reach more people should take an outside-the-box approach.

-The statement “sick and suffering” should hold a tremendous amount of weight when we are trying to conger up ways to help the person.
-If we are sick; if it be spiritually, emotionally or physically, we must be connected with the proper people that can possibly nurse us back to health.
+The statement “sick and suffering” should hold a tremendous amount of weight when we’re trying to conger up ways to help the person.
+If we are sick, spiritually, emotionally, or physically, we must be connected with the proper people who can nurse us back to health.

-We must not be afraid, ashamed or embarrassed to seek outside help.
-This help could settle the muffling that all the baggage has created so we can hear the message clearly to actually apply the concepts and principles of recovery.
+We must not be afraid, ashamed, or embarrassed to seek outside help.
+This help could settle the muffling that all the baggage has created so we can clearly hear the message and apply the concepts and principles of recovery.

 - Lend an ear to listen